Information

 The initial meet and greet for pets with behavioural challenges, always varies with goals, expectations, and outcomes.
 The more details, history and information I can gather prior to arrival, the better!

 When working with cats, the first development of stress panting, means all work stops.
 End of story.
+The patient comes above perfection!

 In severe cases, We will always take the small wins, baby steps lead to healthy progress.